adikele/covidplots-using-django/README.md

 ### Running this project:
 On Linux and Mac: Download this project from Github and run it like any other Django Python project.
-Here are the steps to download and run the project:

 Step 1 : Install Python 3.7+